superhero1/ffritz/README-APP.md

 For the remount operation, only services known to be running (ffservice running returning 0) will be affected.

-Options
+Options:
--v verbose
+- -v verbose
--s Show mount status
+- -s Show mount status
--f Restart services for remount
+- -f Restart services for remount
--n Don't execute mount operations, just print commands -X Used internally to not call flock.
+- -n Don't execute mount operations, just print commands
+- -X Used internally to not call flock.
 By default the script makes itself "reentrant" by calling itself with flock (lock file is /var/lock/ffvolume.lck) and -X set.